-Did you know that outdoor furniture made from teak wood can last up to 75 years with proper care1?
+Did you know that outdoor furniture made from teak wood can last up to 75 years with proper care?
 Choosing the right wood for your outdoor furniture is key.
 This article will look at the top four options: teak, cedar, eucalyptus, and acacia.
 We’ll explore their benefits and characteristics to help you choose wisely.

 Key Takeaways